 - Increase the number of opportunities for fans to have their say on a variety of club matters

-- Ensure the match day experience for families with children is excellent
+- Ensure the match day experience for families with children and all supporters is excellent

 1. Customer Service

 1.1 The club is committed to providing an excellent service for all its supporters, customers and stakeholders.
-We welcome constructive input from supporters regarding customer improvement and satisfaction and value customer feedback on both positive and negative aspects of our business and activities.
+We welcome constructive input from supporters regarding customer improvement, satisfaction and value customer feedback on both positive and negative aspects of our business and activities.

-1.2 Any comments regarding aspects of customer service should be made to the club's Head of Customer Relations, who can be contacted by telephone on 01392 411243 during normal office hours, by email to email@example.com or writing to them at Exeter City Football Club, St James’ Park, Stadium Way, Exeter, EX4 6PX.
+1.2 Any comments regarding aspects of customer service should be made to the club's Supporter Liaison Officer (SLO) or our Operations Manager who can be contacted by telephone on 01392 411243 during normal office hours, by email to firstname.lastname@example.org or writing to them at Exeter City Football Club, St James’ Park, Stadium Way, Exeter, EX4 6PX.

 1.3 Once received, the club will make an initial response to any contact from a customer within five working days.
-If the initial contact from the customer is in a written format then a telephone call or email may be made to acknowledge receipt and to establish any further facts required.
+If the initial contact from the supporter/customer is in a written format then a telephone call or email may be sent to acknowledge receipt and to establish any further facts required.

 1.4 In the case of a written complaint an initial investigation will be carried out and a response issued in writing within a further ten working days from the date of acknowledgement.
-Whilst initial responses may be in the form of a telephone conversation, a fax or an email, all such communication will then be confirmed in writing by post.
+Whilst initial responses may be in the form of a telephone conversation, a fax or an email it will then be confirmed in writing by post/email.